himmAllRight/himmAllRight-source/content/post/virtio-3d-vms.md

 My next step was to give the VM a *real* GPU test, so I downloaded the [Unigine Heaven Benchmark](https://benchmark.unigine.com/heaven).
-First I got my baseline by running the benchmark directly on my host system. *It should be noted, I did have other applications running during all of these benchmarks*.
+First I got my baseline by running the benchmark directly on my host system. *It should be noted that I did have other applications running during all of these benchmarks*.

 <center>
 <a href="img/posts/virtio-3d-vms/unigine_heaven_score_host_export.png">